-- Step Up to the Microphone: Kristian occasionally gets a shared lead vocal on album cuts.
+- Step Up to the Microphone: Kristian trades off the lead vocal on "These Are the Days", "Love", and "Come On Get Higher".
 He also split the lead vocal when they, along with Little Big Town and Jake Owen, covered "Life in a Northern Town" while on tour in 2008.

-- Teenage Death Songs: "Joey", in which the narrator laments the death of her boyfriend and asks what she could've done different.
+- Teenage Death Songs: "Joey", in which the narrator laments the death of her boyfriend and asks what she could've done differently.